toptal/granite/docs/tutorial.md

 The logged user can manage a **wishlist** considering:

 - When a book is **not available** and the user "**didn't read** it
-- If the person **already read** the book, also **doesn't make sense add it in the wishlist
+- If the person **already read** the book, also **doesn't make sense add it to the wishlist
-- When the book become available, the system should notify people that are with this book in the wishlist
+- When the book becomes available, the system should notify people that are with this book on the wishlist
-- When the book is rented by someone that have the book in the wishlist, it should be removed after delivered back
+- When the book is rented by someone that has the book on the wishlist, it should be removed after delivered back

-The application domain is very simple and we're going to build step by step this small logic case to show how granite can be useful and abstract a few steps of your application.
+The application domain is very simple, and we're going to build step by step this small logic case to show how granite can be useful and abstract a few steps of your application.